King of Jazz: The Rhythm Boys

-The Rhythm Boys (Bing Crosby, Harry Barris, and Al Rinker) sang Mississippi Mud, So the Bluebirds and the Blackbirds Got Together, I'm a Fisherman, A Bench in the Park, and Happy Feet in the film.
+The Rhythm Boys (Bing Crosby, Harry Barris, and Al Rinker) sang "Mississippi Mud", "So the Bluebirds and the Blackbirds Got Together", "I'm a Fisherman", "A Bench in the Park", and "Happy Feet" in the film.
 This singing trio also recorded as part of Whiteman's band and on their own with Barris on piano.
-Crosby also sang Music Hath Charms over the title credits and provided the singing voice for Whiteman in the animated cartoon singing My Lord Deliver Daniel.
 Bing Crosby went on several benders during the filming, crashed his car on Hollywood Boulevard, nearly killing his female passenger, and after showing up in golf attire, and wise-cracking to a judge, was sent to jail for 60 days.
 Whiteman replaced him with John Boles for "The Song Of The Dawn".

 Release

 The film debuted on April 19, 1930, at the Criterion Theater in Los Angeles.
 Box-office receipts at this theater were below expectations within the first two weeks.

-A grand premiere was held on May 2, 1930, at the Roxy Theater in New York City, where the Whiteman Orchestra, together with George Gershwin and the 125-piece Roxy Symphony Orchestra, put on a stage show.
+A grand premiere was held on May 2, 1930, at the Roxy Theatre in New York City, where the Whiteman Orchestra, together with George Gershwin and the 125-piece Roxy Symphony Orchestra, put on a stage show.
 It featured the Rhapsody in Blue and Mildred Bailey backed by the Roxy Chorus and was performed five times a day, between showings of the film, for a week.
 The film continued to play at the Roxy for only one additional week.

 As originally released, the film was 105 minutes long.
 The 1933 reissue was 65 minutes.
 Several entire sequences and numbers were removed for the reissue, while others were trimmed of just a few shots.
 One cut for the 1933 re-release was a sketch with William Kent about a suicidal flute player, with the Whiteman Orchestra performing Caprice Viennois as background music.

 The 2016 restoration runs 98 minutes with two minutes of playout music.
 Some sections were cut before the film's 1930 release and never seen by the general public.
 They include: